 Take a good quality prenatal vitamin, drink plenty of water, limit caffeine and sugar and drink only juices that are made from real juice.
 Avoid junk food, too much sugar and herbal supplements and medications not prescribed by your doctor.

-Taking care of yourself and your baby during pregnancy will help to prevent leg and back pain, varicose veins, gestational diabetes, premature delivery and the need for cesarean deliveries.
+Maintaining a healthy weight during pregnancy and avoiding rapid weight gain will help to prevent leg and back pain, varicose veins, stretch marks, gestational diabetes, premature delivery and the need for cesarean deliveries.